Board of Directors

 Dr. Wesley Hedlund, Newburg

 A retired science teacher, Wes became interested in DEI’s work through his ties with many esteemed scientists around Maine.
 His teaching background spans 41 years, and he is still excited about science.
 He holds a B.A degree in Zoology and a masters and doctoral degree in combined studies in science education and marine sciences from the University of Maine and the Darling Center.
-He has attended National Science Foundation Institutes at Bowdoin, Bates, and the Blood Research Foundation.
-He has taught College Biology, Advanced Placement, Human Anatomy, UMO Biology, Marine Biology, and Aviation to Bangor High students for 41 years.
-He has been an adjunct graduate faculty member in College of Education and College of Engineering at UMO.
-He has directed and taught marine science summer academies for students and teachers at UMO, Eastern Maine Community College, University of Maine Machias, and Washington County Community College.
-Wes has been President of the Maine Science Teachers Association and the Gulf of Maine Marine Education Association.
+He taught College Biology, Advanced Placement, Human Anatomy, UMO Biology, Marine Biology, and Aviation to Bangor High students for 41 years.
+He has been an adjunct graduate faculty member in College of Education and College of Engineering at UMO and has directed and taught marine science summer academies for students and teachers at UMO, Eastern Maine Community College, University of Maine Machias, and Washington County Community College.
+Wes has been President of the Maine Science Teachers Association and the Gulf of Maine Marine Education Association and he has attended National Science Foundation Institutes at Bowdoin, Bates, and the Blood Research Foundation.
 His interests in teaching the sciences, boating, SCUBA and underwater photography has led to many different assignment across institutions and the globe.
 Wes was the first recipient of The Presidential Award in Science Teaching for the state of Maine and one of the Maine finalists for The Teacher in Space Program.

 Ralph Smith, Jonesport